Trek Lawsuit: Bicycles Recalled Due to Personal Injury Risk

 The Trek bicycle safety recall due to personal injury is serious because consumers might lack proper documentation for their disc brakes.
-While the manufacturer and bicycle repair shops both have stated that this is not a manufacturing defect in the lever, the issue is with lack of knowledge, which is still the responsibility of the manufacturer of the product.
+While the manufacturer and bicycle repair shops both have stated that this is not a manufacturing defect in the lever, the issue is with a lack of knowledge, which is still the responsibility of the manufacturer of the product.

-By law, a product can be considered “unreasonably dangerous” if there are inadequate instructions for proper use, or inadequate safety warnings.
+By law, a product can be considered “unreasonably dangerous” if there are inadequate instructions for proper use or inadequate safety warnings.
 Trek’s safety recall was, in large part, spurred on by this lack of knowledge.
 In light of the disc brake issue, Trek has offered replacement instructions for the brake system for free, both at Trek retailers and online, as well as safety videos.

 Call Today For a FREE Trek Bicycle Recall Consultation

 If you or a loved one purchased a Trek bicycle with disc brakes and have suffered serious injuries, you should consider a personal injury lawsuit to help cover your medical bills and lost wages.
-The Strom Law Firm, L.L.C. understands product liability and personal injury law, and will fight for compensation to help you heal.
+The Strom Law Firm, L.L.C. understands product liability and personal injury law and will fight for compensation to help you heal.
 Contact us today for a free consultation.
 803.252.4800